HassenPy/tdd-goat/README.md

-@Chapter 8: Testing deployment using a staging site
+Chapter 8: Testing deployment using a staging site

-@page: 138/340
+page: 138/340

 The book can be found here http://www.obeythetestinggoat.com/